Red Hill Rocks

 The road up Red Hill and through the LWT nature reserve.

 At Red Hill a narrow lane bisects the Lincolnshire Wildlife Trust’s (LWT) nature reserve of the same name.
-The name comes from the exposure of the thin bed of red chalk overlooking the lane that climbs steeply onto the chalk plateau from the Bain valley.
+The name comes from the exposure of the thin bed of red chalk overlooking the lane that climbs steeply onto the chalk plateau from the Bain Valley.
 Beyond the road continues east towards the Bluestone Heath Road at its high point of 150 metres asl on its journey along the brow of the escarpment.
 The nature reserve on the north side of the lane is steep and made more rugged by once having been a quarry.
 The rest of the reserve, mostly on the south side of the road, is more gently sloping calcareous grassland noted for its rich mix of wildflowers.
 Below in the valley, a cluster of villages stand on the low Spilsby Sandstone plateau that overlooks the damp clay valley bottom through which the River Bain flows being joined by several small tributaries along its winding course.
-At this point in its journey the river was large enough to power a number of watermills before the industrial revolution but the valley bottom was always too damp for any other type of dwelling.
-Incidentally, having studied both the Bain valley and Lymndale in some depth I have come to the conclusion that Tennyson’s poem ‘The Brook” resembles the River Bain more than the River Lymn.
+At this point in its journey, the river was large enough to power a number of watermills before the industrial revolution but the valley bottom was always too damp for any other type of dwelling.
+Incidentally, having studied both the Bain Valley and Lymndale in some depth I have come to the conclusion that Tennyson’s poem ‘The Brook” resembles the River Bain more than the River Lymn.
 (See Tennyson’s The Brook post.)

 River Bain in winter from Colley Hill looking towards Market Stainton.

-St. Andrew’s eleventh century church tower, Donington on Bain.
+St. Andrew’s eleventh-century church tower, Donington on Bain.
 Built from a mix of stones local to the area.

-Unlike Spilsby Sandstone which can sometimes outcrop as boulders or chalk that can colour ploughed fields white and occasionally red, the band of grey limestone within the Tealby Formations is not obvious except as stone that helped build the eleventh century church at Donington.
+Unlike Spilsby Sandstone which can sometimes outcrop as boulders or chalk that can colour ploughed fields white and occasionally red, the band of grey limestone within the Tealby Formations is not obvious except as stone that helped build the eleventh-century church at Donington.
 The ancient church also contains boulders of Spilsby Sandstone which is a common building stone for many mediaeval churches in both the Bain Valley and Lymndale.
 These are often also dressed with good quality limestone, especially as a result of Victorian restoration, but this is usually imported Jurassic Limestone from further west.

 Red Hill exposure of white and red chalk with Carstone immediately below.

-This more resistant band of Tealby Limestone is first evident on Colley Hill just west of Red Hill where it is exposed on the hill’s southern edge.
+This more resistant band of Tealby Limestone is first evident on Colley Hill just west of Red Hill where it is exposed on the hill’s southern edge (Imber Hill).
 What is not as evident is that Red Hill is also the place where Roach Stone becomes exposed for the first time.
 This is just beyond the western edge of the nature reserve where it crosses beneath the lane near the base of Red Hill but is not yet a feature of the landscape.
 Continuing west the land levels off to where it meets a T junction.
 This is on the Spilsby Sandstone plateau but close by a small stream has cut down through the sandstone to the Kimmeridge Clay.
 The field where this happens is to the southwest close to a second T junction with a turning for Goulceby.
 This field is a mixture of sandstone outcrops and boggy valley floor making it a natural reserve as it can not be cultivated.
 From here the stream flows into an artificial lake offering another form of habitat.
-Across the valley, on the far side of Goulceby, the LWT have their small Silverines nature reserve at a similar point where the damp clay cuts into the dry sandstone with a small carr marking its western boundary.
+Across the valley, on the far side of Goulceby, the LWT have their small Silverines Meadow nature reserve at a similar point where the damp clay cuts into the dry sandstone with a small carr marking its western boundary.

 These pockets of contrasting habitats are down largely to the different bands of rock that Red Hill lane passes over from the Bluestone Heath Road down to Goulceby.
 From the Upper Cretaceous white chalk topping Red Hill it is just two kilometres down to the Kimmeridge Clay of the Jurassic period making this locale not only unrivalled in the area for such a diversity of rock types but has the advantage of being easily accessible.
 The lane crosses over white chalk, red chalk, Carstone, Roach Stone, Tealby Formations, Claxby Ironstone, Spilsby Sandstone and Kimmeridge Clay.
 Although the strata between the chalk and sandstone are not noticeable here this changes a few kilometres further south where each rock caps hills in different locations with the exception of the Tealby Clay that fills the valleys in between.
 As with the Tealby Formations, these individual strata are not uniform but can contain within them soft clay, loose sand and pebbles, and solid rock adding to the irregular nature of the landscape in contrast to the much more uniform chalk beds further north and east on the Wolds.